 Other important features of our LCAP surround continuing some of our past actions with a more targeted emphasis.
 Our tutoring and intervention curriculum is a continued action but we have found that when used with our Renaissance assessments, we are able to provide immediate, targeted support to our students.
 Additionally, the Intervention Coordinator will be overseeing the academic interventions, including providing professional learning and support to our tutors.
-By using internal, local data that we receive from our Renaissance STAR testing, we are able to provide tutoring and intervention to address specific gaps that are seen in student's understanding.
+By using internal, local data that we receive from our Renaissance STAR testing, we are able to monitor our student's growth in both ELA and Mathematics.
+By having three testing windows in the fall, winter, and spring, our teachers are able to provide tutoring and intervention to address specific gaps that are seen in student's understanding.
 Additionally, offering additional CTE pathways to our school's course catalogue will enable more students to be prepared for both college and career.